thkukuk/tiu/README.md

   * plus: root filesystem is read-write and allows easier changes like creating additional directories
   * minus:
     * root filesysem is read-write and allows changes

+### Layout outside `/usr`

+The directories and files outside `/usr` are not part of the image and thus needs to be created during installation.
+The partition and filesystem layout is done by `setup-disk`, which uses libstorage-ng to do the first setup.
+The initial symlinks for `/lib`, `/bin` and similar are created by tiu.

 ## Requirements for distribution/RPMs